robertvazan/ubuntu-docker/README.md

-# ubuntu-docker
+# Docker image for latest Ubuntu
+This is always the latest Ubuntu (x.04 or x.10).
-Dockerfile for latest (bi-annual) ubuntu with updates applied daily
+The difference from official docker ubuntu images is that updates are applied daily here.